Best Western Plus City Centre Inn

 - 5.00 kilometer(s) from Street Performers Festival, Sir Winston Churchill Square in downtown Edmonton.
 Features international cast of jugglers, acrobats, hip hop dancers, sword-swallowers, musicians and more.

 - 5.00 kilometer(s) from Muttart Conservatory, one of Edmonton’s most iconic structures, offers a year-round escape into the beauty of the world’s plant life.

-- 5.00 kilometer(s) from TELUS World of Science, a science centre with IMAX®, Exhibit Galleries, Planetarium, hands-on activities and more.
+- 5.00 kilometer(s) from TELUS World of Science, a science center with IMAX®, Exhibit Galleries, Planetarium, hands-on activities and more.

-- 6.00 kilometer(s) from Edmonton International Fringe Theatre Festival, North America's oldest and largest Fringe Theatre Festival and runs for 11 days of fun in August.
+- 6.00 kilometer(s) from Edmonton Fringe Festival, North America's oldest and largest Fringe Theatre Festival and runs for 11 days of fun in August.

 - 6.00 kilometer(s) from Old Strathcona District, live music and theatre, shopping, festivals, restaurants and services, over 600 of Edmonton's coolest businesses.

-- 7.00 kilometer(s) from Edmonton Folk Music Festival, staged in beautiful downtown Gallagher Park, happens each year in the second weekend in August.
+- 7.00 kilometer(s) from Edmonton Folk Music Fest, staged in beautiful downtown Gallagher Park, happens each year in the second weekend in August.